ITT-25/assignment-04-markers-lseegets/README.md

 - Once the time has elapsed, your score will be displayed on the screen.
 Press SPACE to restart the game.

 # AR Game - now 3D

+## Requirements
+-  A webcam
+- Two AruCo markers (IDs 4 and 5)

+## Playing the Game
+- Run the program with the following commands:

+    ```
+    cd ar_game_3d
+    py AR_game_3d.py
+    ```

+- Position the two markers in front of your webcam so that they are both recognized.
+- Make sure they are both visible at the same time and see what happens.

+## Sources
+Pokéball 3D Model by mitshaker ([Free3D](https://free3d.com/3d-model/pokeball-98387.html))